 There are any number of reasons why people put off their estate planning.
 We’ve heard it time and again: I do not need a will.
 I am young, I am healthy.
 I cannot afford it right now.
 I do not have that many assets.
 My family knows what I want.
 I trust my new spouse to take care of my children.
 I trust my kids to split things up equally.
 While we have heard many reasons for people procrastinating on their estate planning, we have also seen the brutal reality of what happens when someone dies and their wishes are not carried out as they had hoped.
-With the current state of affairs, stay-at-home orders, and harsh reality of COVID-19 hanging over everyone regardless of age, now is the time to start or refresh an estate plan.

 Why Start (Or Refresh) an Estate Plan?